pingcap/tidb/README.md

     - **On Kubernetes**.
 TiDB can be easily deployed in a self-managed Kubernetes environment or Kubernetes services on public clouds using TiDB Operator.
 For more details, please refer to the [TiDB on Kubernetes quick start guide](https://docs.pingcap.com/tidb-in-kubernetes/stable/get-started?utm_source=github&utm_medium=tidb).

     - **Using TiDB Cloud (Recommended)**.
 TiDB Cloud offers a fully managed version of TiDB with a free tier, no credit card required, so you can get a free cluster in seconds and start easily: [Sign up for TiDB Cloud](https://tidbcloud.com/free-trial?utm_source=github&utm_medium=tidb).
-        > [!Tip]
-        > As part of our commitment to open source, we want to reward all GitHub users.
-In addition to the free tier, you can get up to $2000 in TiDB Cloud Serverless credits for your open-source contributions - [Claim here](https://ossinsight.io/open-source-heroes/?utm_source=ossinsight&utm_medium=referral&utm_campaign=plg_OSScontribution_credit_05).

 2. Learn About TiDB SQL: To explore the SQL capabilities of TiDB, refer to the [TiDB SQL documentation](https://docs.pingcap.com/tidb/stable/sql-statement-overview?utm_source=github&utm_medium=tidb).